Associate Professor of Clinical Law and Director of the Family Justice Litigation Clinic

 Before joining the GW Law faculty, Laurie Kohn was co-director of the Domestic Violence Clinic at Georgetown University Law Center, where she supervised students representing victims of domestic violence, taught the clinic seminar, and litigated domestic violence and criminal contempt cases.
 She was the 1998–99 Women’s Law and Public Policy Fellow placed in the Domestic Violence Clinic.

 Previously, Professor Kohn was an associate at the DC law firm of Crowell & Moring where she specialized in medical malpractice and insurance coverage litigation.
-Before entering private practice, Professor Kohn focused on disability rights, assisting in the legislative process of the Americans with Disabilities Act (ADA) in Senator Edward M. Kennedy’s office, and later in the regulatory drafting and implementation phase of the ADA in the Civil Rights Division at the Department of Justice.
+Before entering private practice, Professor Kohn focused on disability rights, assisting in the legislative process of the Americans with Disabilities Act (ADA) in the late Senator Edward M. Kennedy’s office, and later in the regulatory drafting and implementation phase of the ADA in the Civil Rights Division at the Department of Justice.
 Professor Kohn also worked at the Legislative Office of the American Civil Liberties Union, focusing on reproductive rights and disability policy.

 Visiting Associate Professor of Clinical Law and Friedman Fellow